 So all in all the speeds are pretty good.
 They’re comparable to the speeds I was getting on the Virgin Mobile 4G hotspot, and since my home DSL connection stinks, it’s actually faster than that connection.

 The bottom line is this.
-When I get a 4G signal, the hotspot works great!
+When I get a 4G signal, the hotspot works great, and even at 3G speeds it’s not too bad!
 Not bad for a free service!

 Getting Extra Free Data